-Chad Smith is an educator who champions well-rounded, supportive, and technologically innovative methods in schools.
-Chad’s diverse experience in everything from STEM teaching to curriculum development to extracurricular activities, provides invaluable expertise to the education community.
+Chad Smith, a principal, is an educator who champions well-rounded, supportive, and technologically innovative methods in schools.
+Chad’s diverse experience in everything from STEM teaching to curriculum development to extracurricular activities provides invaluable expertise to the education community.

 Prior to his successful and fulfilling career in education, Chad Smith earned a Bachelor of Science in Urban and Regional Planning from the University of Utah and a Master’s in Planning from the University of Southern California.

 Principal Chad Smith spent the next seven years excelling across numerous industries.
 He first gained international experience by preparing economic development projects in Hanoi, Vietnam and Guangzhou, China.
 During his travels, Chad noted a rising interest in telecommunications and he founded his own consulting firm.
 The firm focused on acquisition, entitlement, and construction of cellular, PCS, and digital communication network sites.
 Chad continued on an entrepreneurial path by building a company that owned several gas stations.
 His final business venture prior to education was a two-year role as the vice president of a small bank.

 Chad’s “aha” moment occurred to him shortly after he suffered a serious injury.
 Hospitalized after an ankle reconstruction surgery incurred life-threatening complications, Chad began to wonder exactly what drove him in his career and in his life overall.
 He decided that once he was well enough to leave the hospital, he would sell his businesses and enter a truly fulfilling field: education.
 He could apply his same creative energy and large-scale ideas to schools and foster more valuable environments for students.